matthewwall/weert/README.md

 1. Install Node.

+2. Install MongoDB and get it running.

-2. Download WeeRT into a convenient directory, then cd into it.
+3. Download WeeRT into a convenient directory, then cd into it.

-3. Install all the required packages using npm:
+4. Install all the required packages using npm:

     ```shell
     npm install